baclib/generic-bacnet-types/README.md

 # Generic BACnet Types

-A repository for the generic maintenance of BACnet data types.
+A project for maintaining BACnet data types in a generic way, with tools to generate source code for different programming languages.

 > [!IMPORTANT]
 > **Note:** This project is under active development.
 APIs may change as the project evolves.